-In Europe, the first legislation on electronic invoicing is Directive 2014/55/EU of the European Parliament and of the Council of 16 April 2014 on electronic invoicing in public procurement.
-The Directive obligated EU Member States to be prepared to receive e-invoices in accordance with a standard format (the European e-invoicing standard EN 16931) and through a single channel (Peppol) beginning on April 18, 2019.
-Local public administration offices could choose to defer compliance for one year, until April 2020.
+Directive 2014/55/EU of the European Parliament and of the Council of 16 April 2014 on electronic invoicing in public procurement was the first legislation on electronic invoicing in Europe.
+The Directive obligated EU Member States to be prepared to receive e-invoices in accordance with a standard format (the European e-invoicing standard EN 16931) and through a single channel (PEPPOL) beginning on April 18, 2019.

-In this video, we show you how to send e-invoices through Peppol quickly and easily, using the UBL v2.1 invoicing format.
+In this video, we show you how easy it is to send e-invoices through PEPPOL, using the UBL v2.1 invoicing format:

 Some of the benefits to sending and receiving invoices electronically include:

 - Processing made easy – your team no longer has to manually input billing information, saving your company time and energy.

 - Get paid faster – e-invoicing reduces the time it takes to collect.

 - No storage expenses – all your invoices are securely stored and easily accessible on the Docuten platform.

 - Improve B2B relationships by making billing that much easier for the companies and vendors you work with.